 A public use area that allows for the passage of people or vehicles.
 Right-of-way includes passageways such as freeways, pedestrian connections, alleys, and all streets.
-A right-of-way may be dedicated or deeded to the public for public use and under the control of a public agency.
+A right-of-way may be dedicated or deeded to the public for public use and under the control of a public body of water.

-RIPARIAN Of, pertaining to, or situated on the edge of the bank of a river or other body of water.

-RIPRAP A layer, facing, or protective mound of stones randomly placed to prevent erosion, scour or sloughing of a structure or embankment, also, the stone so used.
+RIPARIAN Of, pertaining to, or situated on the edge of the bank of a river or other prevent erosion, scour or sloughing of a structure or embankment; also, the stone so used.
 In local usage, the similar use of other hard material, such as concrete rubble, is also frequently included as riprap.